2-4-8 Tax Reform Overview

 9. The combined flat tax rates are fair and progressive with no need for

-rate brackets or tax credits - (that are necessary when taxing only one tax
+rate brackets or tax credits - (that are necessary when taxing only the

-10. The elimination of the tax deduction for charitable contributions
+10. Limiting the tax deduction for charitable contributions

 Other Plan Descriptions